Skip to content

 Remove from the heat and serve with the Caribbean Jerk Chicken.

-Have the kids help you measure and weigh ingredients, fill the mug for the rice with rice and water, and stirring things together (show them how to safely stir over the heat and keep a close eye on them).
-For more tips on cooking with kids check out Kids in the Kitchen on Simply Veg.
+Have the kids help you measure and weigh ingredients, fill the mug for the rice with rice and water, and stir things together (show them how to safely stir over the heat and keep a close eye on them).
+For more tips on cooking with kids check out Kids in the Kitchen.

 more ADVENTURES